khabilepravin/retriever.net/README.md

 In most .net projects some way of accessing database data is required, usually for all new projects many may choose to use ORM frameworks.
 But at times you just need an easy way to access data without much configuration.
 With many modern "Apps", all you need is JSON as input and output.

-This library makes it super easy to have JSON based dataAccess layer in minutes, currently only works with MS SQL Server database.
+This library makes it easy to develop JSON based dataAccess layer without much ADO.net boilerplate code.
+Currently only works with MS SQL Server database.

 This library depends on Newtonsoft.Json